Curio Governance Trading 47.5% Higher Over Last Week (CGT)

-Curio Governance (CGT) traded 24.6% higher against the U.S. dollar during the 24 hour period ending at 22:00 PM ET on September 12th.
-In the last seven days, Curio Governance has traded 47.5% higher against the U.S. dollar.
-One Curio Governance coin can now be bought for about $0.0038 or 0.00000016 BTC on cryptocurrency exchanges.
-Curio Governance has a total market capitalization of $48,470.06 and approximately $530.00 worth of Curio Governance was traded on exchanges in the last day.
+Curio Governance (CGT) traded 24.6% higher against the US dollar during the 1-day period ending at 21:00 PM Eastern on September 13th.
+Over the last seven days, Curio Governance has traded 47.5% higher against the US dollar.
+One Curio Governance coin can now be purchased for approximately $0.0038 or 0.00000016 BTC on major exchanges.
+Curio Governance has a total market capitalization of $48,470.06 and $530.00 worth of Curio Governance was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.